Aiven-Labs/app-multimodal-search-CLIP-PostgreSQL/slides/README.md

 # Type text, find pictures: an app using CLIP, PostgreSQL® and pgvector

-Slides and notes for the talk "Type text, find pictures: an app using CLIP, PostgreSQL® and pgvector", a talk (to be) given at
-[PyCon UK 2025](https://2025.pyconuk.org/)
-on [Sunday, September 21st 2025](https://pretalx.com/pyconuk-2025/talk/VTHPZK/)
+Slides and notes for the talk "Type text, find pictures: an app using CLIP, PostgreSQL® and pgvector", a talk given at [PyCon UK 2025](https://2025.pyconuk.org/) on [Sunday, September 21st 2025](https://pretalx.com/pyconuk-2025/talk/VTHPZK/)